abarriosr/content-hub-farm/README.md

         environment:
           # There are two sites roles: 'publisher' or 'subscriber'.
           - SITE_ROLE=subscriber
-          # If persistent, the site will persist through `docker compose up`
+          # If persistent, the site will persist through `./bin/chf up`
           # Otherwise, the site will be re-installed.
           - PERSISTENT=true
           # The Drupal profile you wish to install (defaults to "standard")